Will Appleyard

 William Hugh Appleyard (born 26 December 1999) is an English footballer who plays as a goalkeeper for Northern Premier League Division One North West club Warrington Rylands 1906.
+He peaked at a 49 rating on fifa 19 at the age of 18.

 Career

 Stevenage

 Appleyard began his career with hometown club Crewe Alexandra at the age of eight, signing a two-year scholarship with Crewe, aged 16.
 He then joined Stevenage on a "developmental contract" on 24 July 2018.
 Ahead of the 2018–19 season, on 7 August 2018, Appleyard was sent on a 28-day loan deal to Southern League Premier Division Central club Royston Town in order to gain first-team experience.
 He made his Royston debut in the club's opening game of the campaign, a 0–0 draw with Alvechurch on 11 August 2018.
 Appleyard went on to make four first-team appearances during his time with the club before returning to Stevenage upon the conclusion of the loan agreement.

 On his return to Stevenage, he made his first-team debut in an 8–0 EFL Trophy group stage defeat to Charlton Athletic on 9 October 2018.
 Appleyard joined Southern League Division One Central club Bedford Town on loan for the remainder of the season on 29 March 2019.
 He did not make any appearances during the loan spell.
 Appleyard was released by Stevenage in May 2019.